SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the two values.
-For most cases, use these rules: If the attacker is larger than the defender, then the scale modiﬁer is added to the combat diﬃculty and the damage total.
+For most cases, use these rules: If the attacker is larger than the defender, then the scale modiﬁer is added to the combat difficulty and the damage total.
 If the attacker is smaller than the defender, then the scale modiﬁer is added to the attacker’s combat skill total and